-FORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SEC FION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SEC TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to ommission file number: 001-34705 (Exact Codexis, Inc. me of registrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 71-0872999 (I.R.S.
-Employer Identification No.) 200 Penobscot Drive, Redwood City (Address of principal executive offices) 94063 (Zip Code) (R 650 421 8100 strant's telephone number, including area code) (Former name, fo ner address and former fiscal year, if changed since last report) eports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the required to file such reports), and (2) has been subject to such filing requirements for the past ctronically and posted on its corporate Web site, if any, every Interactive Data File required to be 5 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large accelerated of "large accelerated filer," "accelerated filer" and "smaller reporting ated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions ompany" in Rule 12b-2 of the Exchange Act.
-(Check one): Large accelerated filer □ Accelerated filer
+FO ORM 10-Q (Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 1 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarter rly period ended June 30, 2010 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 1: 3 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition on period from to Commission on file number: 001-34705 Coc dexis, Inc. gistrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 71-0872999 (I.R.S.
+Employer Identification No.) 200 Penobscot Drive, Redwood City (Address of principal executive offices) 94063 (Zip Code) (Registrant's tele 650 421 8100 ephone number, including area code) (Former name, former address and former fiscal year, if changed since last report) Indicate by check mark whether the registrant: (1) has filed all reports required to 12 months (or for such shorter period that the Registrant was required to file suc 90 days.
+Yes ⊠ No □ to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding the reports), and (2) has been subject to such filing requirements for the past posted on its corporate Web site, if any, every Interactive Data File required to be submitted and g the preceding 12 months (or for such shorter period that the registrant was required to submit Indicate by check mark whether the registrant is a large accelerated filer, an acce "large accelerated filer," "accelerated filer" and "smaller reporting company" in elerated filer, a non-accelerated filer, or a smaller reporting company.
+See the definitions of Rule 12b-2 of the Exchange Act.
+(Check one):